jp-berg/recipe2txt/README.md

   -f FILE [FILE ...], --file FILE [FILE ...]
                         Text-files containing URLs (one per line) whose recipes should be added to the recipe-file -o OUTPUT, --output OUTPUT
                         Specifies an output file.
 If empty or not specified recipes will either be written into the current working directory or into the default output file (if set).
+THIS WILL OVERWRITE ANY EXISTING FILE WITH THE SAME NAME.
   -v {debug,info,warning,error,critical}, --verbosity {debug,info,warning,error,critical}
-                        Sets the 'chattiness' of the program (default 'critical' -con CONNECTIONS, --connections CONNECTIONS
+                        Sets the 'chattiness' of the program (default 'critical') -con CONNECTIONS, --connections CONNECTIONS
                         Sets the number of simultaneous connections (default 4).
 If package 'aiohttp' is not installed the number of simultaneous connections will always be 1.